Search

 Fidelity Investments is the largest and best-known mutual fund manager in the United States.
 Fidelity is also the leading provider of retirement plan services to corporations and the nation’s second-largest discount brokerage firm.

-From Small Improvements To Great Results
+From Small Improvements To Great Business Results

-A corporation's annual report contains the following message from the Chairman.
+A corporation's annual report contains the following message from the Chairman:

 Kaizen "advocates gradualism.
 Revolutionary breakthroughs are rare. but everyone can make minor improvements in their work.
 If the effort to make these small improvements is sustained over time, great progress will result...
 Kaizen also suggests that every aspect of a business needs to be improved.
 No area is unessential.
 Each can be a competitive strength – or a competitive liability."